criscanon/t2s-run-experiment-gemini-ft/README.md

 ## License

-This project does not currently specify a license.
-If you plan to share or modify the code, please include an appropriate open-source license and attribution.
+This project is released under the [MIT License](LICENSE) (or add your chosen license here).
+Feel free to use and adapt the code according to its terms.

+---